 \subsection{Comparison Schemes}

-To validate the advantages of NOMASC, several other baseline methods are also implemented for comparison: \begin{itemize} \item [1)] Conventional Scheme: Performing source coding and channel coding separately.
-JPEG and LDPC are employed for source and channel coding of image-type sources, while for textual sources, Huffman and Turbo code are used.
+To validate the advantages of the NOMASC, several other baseline methods have also been implemented for the comparison: \begin{itemize} \item [1)] Conventional Scheme: It performs the source coding and channel coding separately.
+JPEG and LDPC are employed for the source and channel coding of the image-type sources, while for the textual sources, Huffman and Turbo codes are used.
 The LDPC code employs the DVB-S.2 standard, $\frac{1}{2}$ code rate.
 The code rate for Turbo code is set to $\frac{1}{3}$.
 The modulation scheme is QAM for converting bits into symbols.
-For multi-user detection, the SIC algorithm is employed. \item [2)] Hybrid Scheme: Replace the modem model part of the NOMASC with QAM and SIC, where the output of the asymmetric quantizer is followed by a binary mapping to the bit stream based on the index of each element in the quantization set.
-Afterwards, QAM is carried out to map the bit stream to symbols, and the rest of the process is identical to the conventional scheme. \item [3)] DeepJSCC-Q\cite{jsccq}: An end-to-end JSCC scheme with confined channel input and limited constellation points can be used for transmitting.
-Soft-to-hard quantization is used in DeepJSCC-Q for mapping each element of encoder output to its closest constellation point.
-The semantic codec and modem model in NOMASC are replaced by JSCC-Q, while the detection process also employs soft-to-hard mapping, which uses Euclidean distance for decision. \item [4)] DT-JSCC\cite{dtjscc}: A discrete task-oriented JSCC framework that investigates the trade-off between the informativeness of encoded data and the robustness of the distortion of received data.
+For multi-user detection, the SIC algorithm is employed. \item [2)] Hybrid Scheme: It replaces the modem model part of the NOMASC with QAM and SIC, where the output of the asymmetric quantizer is followed by a binary mapping to the bit stream based on the index of each element in the quantization set.
+Subsequently, QAM is carried out to map the bit stream to symbols, and the rest of the process is identical to the conventional scheme. \item [3)] DeepJSCC-Q\cite{jsccq}: An end-to-end JSCC scheme with confined channel input and limited constellation points can be used for the transmission.
+Soft-to-hard quantization is used in the DeepJSCC-Q for mapping each element of the encoder output to its closest constellation point.
+The semantic codec and modem model in the NOMASC are replaced by JSCC-Q, while the detection process has also employed soft-to-hard mapping, which uses Euclidean distance for the decision. \item [4)] DT-JSCC\cite{dtjscc}: It consisted of a discrete task-oriented JSCC framework which investigates the trade-off between the informativeness of the encoded data and the robustness of the distortion of received data.
 The encoded data is mapped into discrete representation using the Gumbel-max\cite{gumbel} method, and digital modulation is applied.
-We adopt DT-JSCC as a semantic codec and modify it for the reconstruction task.
-SIC and soft-to-hard mapping are employed for signal detection. \item [5)] OMA Transmission: In this scheme, the transmission of the semantic information of each user is assumed to be done in the OMA way, which means there is no inter-user interference.
+We have adopted the DT-JSCC as a semantic codec and modified it for the reconstruction task.
+SIC and soft-to-hard mapping are employed for the signal detection. \item [5)] OMA Transmission: In this scheme, the transmission of the semantic information of each user is assumed to be accomplished in the OMA way, which means that there will be no inter-user interference.
 The other parts are identical to the NOMASC.
-The performance of this scheme can serve as an upper bound for semantic transmission. \end{itemize}
+The performance of this scheme can serve as an upper bound for the semantic transmission. \end{itemize}